Everything you need to know about enrolling and unenrolling participants in Moodle courses.

 Automatic enrollment through Bionic

-Bionic automatically enrolls students and instructors in the Moodle courses sites for academic courses.
+Bionic automatically enrolls students and instructors in the Moodle courses pages for academic courses.

-- Instructors assigned to a Bionic course are enrolled as Instructor of records in its Moodle course.
+- Instructors assigned to a Bionic course are enrolled as Instructor of records on their Moodle course page.

-- Students who register for a course in Bionic, are enrolled as a Registered student in its Moodle course.
+- Students who register for a course in Bionic are enrolled as a Registered student in the Moodle course page.
 If they drop the course in Bionic, they are removed from the Moodle course participants list.

 Enrollment changes do NOT sync instantaneously.
-Course enrollment data is fed to Moodle multiple times a day during pre-registration and registration, but it can take up to a day for changes in Bionic to show up in Moodle.
+Course enrollment data is fed to Moodle multiple times a day during pre-registration and registration, but it can take up to one business day for changes in Bionic to show up in Moodle.

 In the meantime: